 We ask that you engage your child in conversations about the day's events and activities, attend Parent Night (beginning of school) and other parent events, and assist in the beautification of the building, grounds and special projects.
-As a parent, we ask you to volunteer some time on behalf of the wider school community by driving on field trips, sharing your talents via our Committees, and offering to pitch in on small chores, fundraising, or other work.
-Volunteer opportunities will be posted at the start of each school year.
+As a parent, we ask you to volunteer some time on behalf of the wider school community by driving on field trips, sharing your talents and expertise, and offering to pitch in on small chores, fundraising, or other work.
+Volunteer opportunities are shared throughout the school year.